eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/dell-openmanage.rst

 ''''''''''''''''''''''''''''

 It's possible that the :bash:`dell_device_discovery.pl` script detects an incorrect hostname in the discovery process (Ej: idrac8).
-It generates incorrect configurations, because the host_name attribute in Nagios has to be unique for each Host definition.
+It generates incorrect configurations because the host_name attribute in Nagios has to be unique for each Host definition.

 The solution is to edit the host definition: